MiniZinc/libminizinc/docs/en/fzn-spec.rst

   Print statistics during and/or after the search for solutions.
 Statistics should be printed as FlatZinc comments to the standard output stream.
-  See below for a standard format for statistics.
+  See :numref:`ch-fzn-statistics` for the standard format for statistics.

 .. option:: -v